black-sheep-dev/harbour-quartermaster/README.md

 - Logging of API traffic for development purpose (deactivated by default)
 - Update notification if an update of Homeassistant is available.
 - Websocket connection for live updates of entity states
+- Backup & Restore of settings (Wifi, more to come)

 ## Planned Features
 - Two-Factor authentication to get access token (Qt OAuth2 functionality needs at least Qt 5.8 / Sailfish OS 3.4 has antique Qt 5.6 libraries)